YaoSheng-Yu/house-prices-advanced-regression-techniques/README.md

 ## 3. Encoding Categorical Features

-Handling categorical data is crucial in this dataset, especially considering the split of numeric to categorical features is 36:33, indicating a significant portion is categorical.
-I opted to replace each category with its corresponding median of the `SalePrice`.
+In the dataset, the distinction between numeric and categorical variables is almost even, with 36 numeric and 33 categorical variables.
+Handling this significant portion of categorical data appropriately is pivotal.
+One common technique is to replace categories with their corresponding medians of the `SalePrice`.

-However, just using the median might lead to overfitting, especially when a category has very few samples.
-To tackle this, I employed the "smoothed median encoding" technique.
-The equation for smoothed median is:
+However, merely employing the median can potentially lead to overfitting, especially for categories with few samples.
+To combat this, I leveraged the "smoothed median encoding".
+The equation for the smoothed median is:

 \[ \text{Smoothed Value} = \frac{n \times \text{Category Median} + m \times \text{Global Median}}{n + m} \]

 Where:
 - \( n \) is the total number of samples in that category.
-- \( m \) is a smoothing parameter (a weight for the global median to avoid overfitting).
+- \( m \) is a smoothing parameter, essentially a weight for the global median, ensuring we don't overfit to specific categories with fewer samples.

-After encoding the categories with their smoothed medians, I added an additional layer of complexity: random noise.
-This is a small random adjustment, within ±5% of the original value, to ensure that the model doesn't overly fixate on specific price points, enhancing the generalization capability.
+Post encoding categories using the smoothed medians, I incorporated an additional twist: introducing random noise.
+Each encoded value was subjected to a random adjustment within the range of ±5% of its original value.
+This addition further aids in preventing the model from fixating on specific price points, improving its robustness and ability to generalize.

 ## 4. Feature Selection